Bharti-Parmar/Restaurent-Management-system/README.md

 # Restaurent Management system

-A platform where admin uploaded a different dishe videos and user can see dish videos or images.
+A platform where admin uploaded a different dishes videos and user can see dish videos or images.

 # Language Use